 How to Enter the Program: Attend a Gateway workshop, register for a global competency module or register for approved academic courses.
 See all eligible courses below, including BUS 165A and BUS 262A/B.

 Gateway Workshops: Gateway workshops are offered at least once a semester.
-The next workshop date is TBA.
+The next workshop date is Friday, February 13, 2015.

 Eligible Courses and Organizations: Various courses, clubs, organizations and programs are eligible for credit toward a GL Passport Program stamp.
-There are certain approved SJSU courses and International Organizations and Programs.pdf list organizations and programs that can earn stamps in the GL Passport Program.
+There are certain approved SJSU courses, which you will find here.
+Please contact us if you have any questions.

 BUS165A Global Leadership

 This course, designed for students who want to prepare themselves for global work, provides a basic introduction to global leadership and its development.
 Its primary objective is teaching students to work effectively with people from various cultures.
 The content and skills taught in this course are very important given today's global economy and diverse work force.
 Students are assessed and receive personal feedback on global leadership knowledge, attitudes and behaviors.
 Taught experientially, the course involves hands-on projects and behavioral tests that assess students' leadership progress.
 This is a management elective as well as a required course for the Interdisciplinary Global Leadership & Innovation minor.
 All majors welcome.
 This class will be offered in Fall 2014.